dotnet/runtime/docs/workflow/ci/failure-analysis.md

 ![Build analysis check](analysis-check.png)

 This check tries to bubble as much useful information about all failures for any given PR and the pipelines it runs.
-It tracks both build and test failures and provides quick links to the build/test legs of interest, the logs, and other supplemental information that `Azure DevOps` may provide.
-The idea is it minimizes links to follow and tries to surface well known issues that have already been identified previously.
+It tracks both build and test failures and provides quick links to the build/test legs, the logs, and other supplemental information that `Azure DevOps` may provide.
+The idea is to minimize the number of links to follow and tries to surface well known issues that have already been previously identified.
 It also adds a link to the `Helix Artifacts` tab of a failed test, as it often contains more detailed logs of the execution or a dump that's been collected at fault time.

 Validation may fail for several reasons, and for each one we have a different recommended action: